Undergraduate Academic Regulations & Procedures

 (4) state the number of credit hours sought.

-The appropriate department will consult with the academic advisor or the Continuing Education Office to determine the best means (interview, examination, portfolio, etc.) for evaluating the experience.
+The appropriate department will consult with the academic advisor or the Graduate and Professional Studies Office to determine the best means (interview, examination, portfolio, etc.) for evaluating the experience.

 Approval of experiential credit for full-time students must be made in writing over the signatures of the academic advisor, the appropriate department chair, and the associate dean for academic affairs.
-Approval of experiential credit for students enrolled through the continuing education program must be made in writing over the signatures of the director of graduate studies and continuing education, the appropriate department chair, and the associate dean for academic affairs.
+Approval of experiential credit for part-time students must be made in writing over the signatures of the associate dean of graduate and professional studies, the appropriate department chair, and the associate dean for academic affairs.

 Experiential credit cannot exceed 6 credit hours in one academic year and cannot exceed a maximum of 12 credit hours in the degree program.